ize-G/alx-low_level_programming/README.md

-This repository contains all projects for the low level C-programming on ALX
+This repositort contains all of ALX projects on nested loops